 Troubleshooting steps/questions:1.
 Determine where the performance issue is, i.e., front-end tools like Manager; IT Shop; dbqueue.Turn on SQL logging:How to Enable TRACE Logging2.
 Identity Manager Performance (including the web portal and DBQueue processing) is very often a result of database performance.Is the Database server meeting the minimum system requirements?
 (Please refer to the Release Notes for the specific version)

 Execute Select * from qbmvsystemoverview to confirm database server statistics, as well as the One Identity Manager (1IM) version and module information.
 Please save as .csv file.

-Ensure this is the actual execution plan: How to: Display an Actual Execution Plan
+Ensure this is the actual execution plan: Display an Actual Execution Plan

 SQL Server is usually high in I/O activity and in most cases the database is larger than the amount of memory installed on a server and therefore SQL Server has to pull data from the disk to satisfy query requirements.
 For more information please see: Investigating I/O bottlenecks

 The following query will provide latency values for databases.
 The Average Total Latency column represents the total latency.